Cwrighty92/northcoders-news-be/README.md

 <strong>Seeding the database</strong>

-You should have connected to mongod and now you are ready to create your local DataBase to test/dev on.
+You should now be listening to mongod and now you are ready to create your local DataBase to test/dev on.

 run the following command to seed the database: